+Department: History

-- College/School: College of Arts & Sciences Department: History - Requirements Eighteen hours to include three hours in any course at the introductory level (below 100), plus nine hours at the intermediate (100) or advanced (200) level.
-These must also include six hours in each of two of the departments' areas of study (the Americas; Europe; Africa/Asia/Middle East/Global).
+Requirements Eighteen credits to include three credits in any course at the introductory level (below 100), plus nine credits at the intermediate (100) or advanced (200) level.
+These must also include six credits in each of two of the departments' areas of study (the Americas; Europe; Africa/Asia/Middle East/Global).

 Ineligible majors History